Coffee Roasting Levels

 Let’s examine each more closely:

-Light
+Light Roast Coffee

 Roasting lighter allows a clearer reflection of the coffee’s origin, allowing the final cup to highlight its growing conditions and processing method more strongly.
-Light roasts have less development time after first crack than darker roasts, meaning there will be less time for the deeper “roasty” flavors to develop, but at the same time allows for more caffeine to be retained in the bean.
+Light roasts have less development time after first crack than darker roast coffees, meaning there will be less time for the deeper “roasty” flavors to develop, but at the same time allows for more caffeine to be retained in the bean.

 Clear, crisp acidity will be more noticeable in a lightly roasted coffee, along with a delicate body and nuanced mouthfeel.
 Depending on the processing method, a light roast might have subtle citrus or cranberry fruit flavors, or an herbal tea-like fragrance.
 With a light roast, you are tasting the terroir of the coffee’s origin and the way it was processed.

-Medium
+Medium Roast Coffee

-Medium roasts are allowed to develop further, to grow more rounded and substantial, at the expense of some of the delicacy and brightness found in a lighter roast.
+Medium roast coffees are allowed to develop further, to grow more rounded and substantial, at the expense of some of the delicacy and brightness found in a lighter roast.
 This style is where the approach of the roast-master becomes especially noticeable, as changes made during the development time will markedly affect the finished cup.

 While the acidity might be more subdued, medium roasts have more depth and sweetness overall, balanced with a heavier body and smoother mouthfeel.
 Subtle fruit notes are often still present, alongside flavors like brown sugar, milk chocolate or toffee.

-Dark
+Dark Roast Coffee

 While the term has become almost pejorative over recent years, dark roast coffee still has a lot to offer the daily drinker.
 While there may be less caffeine, and the inherent characteristics of the coffee’s origin may be replaced with flavors and aromas from the roasting process itself, this doesn’t mean dark roast coffee should be dismissed.
 If you describe your ideal coffee asbold orrich, or find yourself intrigued by the term French Roast, then a dark roast might be for you.